 Alternative dispute resolution procedure

 In cooperation with the Belgian Centre for Arbitration and Mediation (CEPANI) we have developed an Alternative Dispute Resolution ( ADR ) procedure for .be domain names.
-This is an interesting procedure for registrants because it:
+This is an interesting procedure for litigants because it:

 - is conducted quite rapidly (55 days on average)